household-four/bearly-passing-ui/README.md

 ## TODO
 ✅ Select who I am as a user
+❌ Create new user (login page)
 ❌ View and edit my user info
 ✅ View my study sets
 ✅ View a specific study set
 ✅ Create a new study set
 ✅ Create a new question for a study set
-❌ Edit my study sets and questions
+❌ Edit my study set's details like name and description ✅ Edit the question contents of my study set
 ✅ View my students list (teacher only)
 ❌ View my list of teachers (student only)
-❌ Add and remove my students from my list (teacher only) ❌ Add and remove students from or game (teacher only) ❌ View my assigned games (student only)
+❌ Add and remove my students from my list (teacher only) ❌ Add and remove students from or game (teacher only) ✅ View my assigned games (student only)
 ✅ View my students grades on a game (teacher only)
-❌ View my game performances (student only)
+✅ View my game performances (student only)
-❌ Create new user (login page)
 ❌ Play a game (student only)
-❌ Only set creators should be able to add and remove questions ❌ Only game creators should be able to see session scores ❌ Upload sets from canvas
+❌ Only set creators should be able to add and remove questions ❌ Only game creators should be able to see session scores ❌ Only assigned players should be able to answer questions ❌ Upload sets from canvas
 ❌ Create a new game
 ✅ Game view (teacher)